 Keep the pellets moist but not too wet.
 In small quantities like this the easiest way to water is to take each pellet out and dip the bottom half into a bowl of water for a few seconds - they absorb water very quickly.

 After 2-4 weeks (depending on when you sown them) when the seedlings are more established thin to the strongest one per pellet.
+You can feed with a diluted liquid organic feed at this point if you wish.

 Once the seedlings are really getting going you'll notice the roots growing through the white membrane - this is the time to pot them on.

 If you're only interested in growing one plant, pick the strongest seedling and grow this on in your Coir pot.
-Just half fill the pot with compost, pop the plant in then top up the compost .
+Just half fill the pot with fresh compost, pop the plant in then top up the compost .